 We offer a great range of blinds made with blackout fabrics.
 Choose from Pleated (in a Perfect Fit frame if you wish, more about that in a min) and Roller blinds.
 You can also choose to add a blackout lining to any of Roman blinds giving you tonnes of choice.

 So what’s Perfect Fit?
 They clip into uPVC window frames meaning you don’t need to drill.
-Perfect Fit frames are great as blackout blinds as they seal the edge of the glazing for an even darker effect.
+Perfect Fit frames are great with a blackout fabric as they clip into the glazing helping to reduce light flare at the edge of the window.
 So lots of parents love ‘em.
 Soundly sleeping children make for a happy house.

 There’s also a selection of blackout VELUX® blinds, and dim out Vertical blinds fabrics.
 The latter still have a blackout coating on the back, but are called dim out because the nature of this louvred blinds means they’ll still let chinks of light in.
 (Think darkening but not dark.)